rloutlaw/JavaSDKDocs/outlawSDKDocs/manage-sql-elastic-pools.md

 elasticPool.update().withExistingDatabase(anotherDatabase).apply();
 ```

+The API created `anotherDatabase` at [S0 tier](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-service-tiers) in the first statement.
+Moving `anotherDatabase` to the elastic pool assigns the database resources based on the pool settings.

 ### Remove a database from an elastic pool
 ```java
 // assign the database an edition since its resources are no longer allocated by the pool